 Just as the small country of Bhutan is located between the countries of China and India, the restaurant Little Bhutan is located right between the “Chinatown” and “Little India” areas of Bangkok.
 It’s located on a small alley directly across from the India Emporium (Chakkraphet Road).

-The restaurant is clean and Spartanly decorated with a few pictures of Bhutan and the Bhutanese royalty.
+The restaurant is clean and decorated with pictures of Bhutan and the Bhutanese royalty.
 It is the only option for Bhutanese food in Bangkok so come with an open mind to discover something new, authentic, delicious, and very reasonably priced.

-Some additional dishes Mark Wiens mentions (that I have not already covered in this article) that are on Little Bhutan’s menu are: Kewa Datshi (89 baht), Shamu Datshi (145 baht), Jasha Maru (99 baht), and Hogay Salad (39 baht).
+Some additional dishes Mark Wiens mentions (that I have not already covered in this article) that are on Little Bhutan’s menu are: Kewa Datshi (90 baht), Shamu Datshi (145 baht), and Jasha Maru (100 baht).
 But there are also many other dishes not mentioned in this or the Migrationology article that are on Little Bhutan’s menu!

 If you’re interested in visiting Bhutan this is the year to do it!
 For tourists traveling to Eastern Bhutan the mandatory tariff of $200/day has been decreased to $65/day.
 You can see more details in this recent BK Asia article.